Oomeeth/Plinko/README.md

+# Plinko App Submission

-# This is my submission for the Plinko Assessment.
+## This is my submission for the Plinko Assessment.

-# There are user defined variables at the top of `index.html`.
+## There are user defined variables at the top of `index.html`.
 Please check comments in `index.html`.

-# I have used PixiJS and JavaScript in this project.
+## I have used PixiJS and JavaScript in this project.

-# Here is a list of features I have worked on according to the assessment guidelines:
+## Here is a list of features I have worked on according to the assessment guidelines:
 - [x] Use vanilla JS/TS with HTML5 Canvas or PixiJS.
 - [x] Game board with pegs arranged in a grid pattern and slots at the bottom.
 - [x] Develop a set of calculations to animate the movement of your ball/puck through the board along different paths.
-- [] Move the puck left or right above a peg, then moving it down to the next peg and choosing left or right again...
+- [ ] Move the puck left or right above a peg, then moving it down to the next peg and choosing left or right again...
 - [x] Implement a class/method for animations.
 - [x] The player starts with 100 points.
 - [x] Each puck drop costs 10 points.